We’ve covered Sansevieria trifasciata, the snake plant, in the past. But we never delved heavily into snake plant propagation, and it’s overdue.

 Once roots form at the base of the cutting, allow them to reach at least two inches long.
 You can then transplant into moistened potting mix.

-The biggest drawback to this method is the risk of your cutting starting to rot.
+The biggest drawback to this method is the risk of your leaf cutting starting to develop root rot.
 Keep most of the cutting out of the water, only letting that lower part sit in liquid.
 Also, keep pests away from your young cuttings, as pest damage can be fatal during this fragile time.

 Dividing Snake Plant